hamdiallam/Solidity-RLP/README.md

 # RLP decoder/reader
   Currently support for solidity **v0.4.24**
+  Please raise issues for bugs, solidity updates.
+I will be monitoring the solidity changelogs and updating this package accordingly

-# Installation
+## Installation
 1. Install the dependencies `npm install solidity-rlp`.
+Make sure to install through npm for prompt updates!
 2. In the contract, `import "solidity-rlp/contracts/RLPReader.sol"`

-# Usage
+## Usage
 The reader contract provides an interface to first take RLP encoded bytes and convert them into the an internal data structure, `RLPItem` through the function, `toRlpItem(bytes)`.
 This data structure can then be destructured into the desired data types.